microsoft/TypeScript-wiki/Roadmap.md

 * Compiler re-write that focuses on a lightweight, faster implementation
 * Reach parity with 1.0, so that it is drop-in replaceable

+# 1.2

+* 1.1 plus any critical fixes

 # 1.3

 * Language service re-write to target new compiler